AkaCoder404/Data-Structures/README.md

-# Sophmore-Year-Semester-1
+# Data-Structures
-This is an accumulation of all projects, labs, and homeworks completed for the first semester of my second year at Tsinghua University
+This an accumulation of homeworks, projects, and labs for my Data Structures class at Tsinghua University during my first semester in my second year.

 教师：
 课程号： 30240184